agichimu/Service-Monitoring-Application-sky-monitor-/README.md

     system should have configuration on the file, Enable Logs Archiving, to enable or disable this feature

-## Success connecting to a service
+## Success on connection to a service
 ![Screenshot from 2024-01-08 16-47-58](https://github.com/agichimu/Service-Monitoring-Application-sky-monitor-/assets/97959452/032b2184-23c6-4609-afe3-b60ab14ccf9f)